tooxie/shiva-server/README.rst

 Wish list
 =========

+This is a (possible incomplete) list of ideas that may be eventually implemented.
+With time we will see which of them make sense (or not) and work on them (or not).
+We may add things that are not documented here as well.

-* Index your music and videos.
+* Index also images and videos.

-  + Which formats?
-Ogg Vorbis?
-FLAC?
-WAV?

 * Batch-edit ID3 tags.
-* Download your songs in batch.
+* Download your tracks in batch.
 * Users.

   + Favourite artists.
   + Playlists.
+  + Play count.

 * Share your music with your friends.
 * Share your music with your friends' servers.
 * Listen to your friends' music.
 * They can also upload their music.
 * Stream audio and video.
 (Radio mode)
 * Set up a radio and collaboratively pick the music.
+(Would this belong to Shiva or to another service consuming Shiva's API?)
 * Tabs.